What is a special purpose acquisition company (SPAC)?

 The secondary market is where the majority of share trading takes place, and it’s where both traders and investors get the opportunity to take a position on a company’s shares after its IPO.

-Trading means you’ll be speculating on the share price rising or falling with spread bets and CFDs.
+Trading means you’ll be speculating on the share price rising or falling with CFDs.
 To trade, you’ll need to create a trading account.

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.